 While it’s fun, we didn’t enjoy the animation effects as much.
 They’re great for things like making waves roll into a beach scene, but we struggled to make the animations look natural in many other circumstances.
 These effects feed more into any surreal or exaggerated images you may want to create, which is something CyberLink is keen to showcase with PhotoDirector 12.

 Outside of these headline features, adjustments have been made to other areas of the editing experience.
 You can apply several standard edits to your photos, and if you’re just enhancing them, you’ll likely be working in the Adjustment and Guided tabs.
 The program offers tools for color management, background removal, and shapes.
 It also includes a skin smoother, a teeth whitener, a red-eye remover and a body shaper you can use to edit the subjects in your photos.
 There are loads of masks and effects for adding additional texture and style to your images, and while many will be of limited use to most, you’ll find the light rays and lens flare features effective and simple to apply.
 When you’re purely enhancing images, PhotoDirector 12 really is one of the easiest programs on the market, and beginners will get a serious wow-factor in minutes, rather than hours.
+Compare this to something like Affinity Photo, and it's night and day.
 Our main (admittedly minor) issue is that it’s easy to over-work an image too, and while there are some excellent guides in the app, the sliders can make drastic changes that are harder to balance out.
 This is where Adobe Lightroom still has an edge.

 One excellent new feature that comes with 365 is the ability to access a stock image library from Shutterstock, for free.
 This means that if you’re looking to blend your images with different backgrounds or scenes, it’s easy to do so.
 While pure or hobbyist photographers won’t necessarily want to blend original and stock photos, it’s great for fun stuff like inserting yourself into different scenes, or popping your friends into different backgrounds.